Elmont, New York: Transportation

 The Long Island Rail Road (LIRR) provides race-day-only passenger service to Belmont Park from Jamaica and Penn Station.
 Elmont is near the Floral Park, New Hyde Park and Valley Stream stations of the LIRR's Main Line, which provide regular commuter service to NYC.
-The Elmont station opened for eastbound trains in November 2021 and thence for westbound trains in October 2022.
+The Elmont–UBS Arena station opened for eastbound trains in November 2021 and thence for westbound trains in October 2022.
+The Elmont–UBS Arena station includes a commuter lot with parking restricted to Elmont residents.
+New York City Bus's QM64 express bus starts and ends at Elmont.

 The Nassau Inter-County Express bus system serves Elmont with the n1 (Elmont Road/Central Ave.), and n6 on Hempstead Turnpike (near Belmont Park Racetrack) bus routes, offering connections to the LIRR, the New York City Subway, and MTA Regional Bus Operations.

 Elmont is located at the junction of the Cross Island Parkway and Southern State Parkway, providing quick access to the Long Island parkway system.
 Elmont is about 7 mi from the Long Island Expressway and 10 mi from the Throgs Neck Bridge for travel upstate.